timoh6/timoh6.github.com/_posts/2015-05-07-Rate-limiting-web-application-login-attempts.md

 {% endhighlight %}

 **In addition** to setting a "hard limit" for the current client, it is probably a good idea to add CAPTCHA and/or require 2-Factor Authentication after a certain threshold (server-side "hard limits" and client-side challenge-response tests are not mutually exclusive).

+Besides CAPTCHA and 2FA, there are also other countermeasures to deal with online brute-force attacks which can be used in conjunction with rate-limiting, for example, see [Device Cookies](https://www.owasp.org/index.php/Slow_Down_Online_Guessing_Attacks_with_Device_Cookies).

 ### About the relational database